 But there is something you can, and should, do about this.

-The STP needs to be approved by the local Clinical Commissioning Groups (CCGs), and by local authorities.
+The STP, and indeed the latest plan to downgrade ONE OR BOTH of Epsom and St Helier Hospitals would need to be approved by the local Clinical Commissioning Groups (CCGs), and by local authorities.

 9 out of 10 GPs not consulted on STPs

 The Clinical commissioning Groups (CCGs) are made up of GPs in the area concerned.
 Your GP has a say in this matter, but they are being largely kept in the dark about these plans.
 The British Medical Association conducted a survey in 2016 on this topic and found that nearly 90% of GPs in London had not been consulted on the Sustainability and Transformation Plan in their area.
 If you write to your GP, telling them about this, they could bring a halt to this plan.